Table Of Contents

 You can think of CloudOps as a collection of well-coordinated actions that enhance the efficiency, accessibility, availability, and flexibility of your cloud systems — which, in turn, translates into improved business agility.

-While the cloud is widely praised for its flexibility, cost-effectiveness, and high accessibility, migrating your applications won’t guarantee you these benefits.
+While the cloud is widely praised for its flexibility, cost-effectiveness, and high accessibility, migrating your applications won’t guarantee these benefits.
 Ultimate efficacy here is only achieved when you additionally optimize the cloud-based processes.

 That’s where Cloud Operations come in.
 They manage the cloud-based data and applications accordingly to keep them performing optimally for increased productivity.